duncanmazza/SoftSysLabMat/reports/report.md

 #### Matrix Literals

 An important feature of LabMat is support for matrix literals.
 Matrix literals are converted into `matrix` structures in when parsing the abstract syntax tree.
 We adopted the same matrix literal syntax used in MATLAB which enables efficient creation of matrices inline.
 Incorrect matrix dimensions are detected as a static semantic error and reported accordingly.
-Thanks to the `mpc` library's integration of regex, we implemented the grammar such that white space serves a column delimiter along with a comma - just as in MATLAB.
+Thanks to the `mpc` library's integration of regex, we implemented the grammar such that white space simultaneously serves a column delimiter along with a comma - just as in MATLAB - and can be treated as extraneous when appropriate.
+For example:

 ```
-m = [1, 2; 3, 4];        // Valid
+m = [1,2;3,4];           // Valid
 m = [1 2; 3       4;];   // Also valid
 m = [1, 2, 3; 4];        // Invalid dimensions reported
 ```

 ## Reflection

-We were able to achieve some of our original learning goals.
+We were able to achieve many of our our learning goals and all of the originally-defined MVP with the exception of signal processing function integration.
+Though we didn't have the bandwidth to explore some of the stretch goals outlined, achieving the MVP was plenty challenging with implementation of basic arithmetic operations on both numbers *and* matrices as well as assigning and making use of variables.
+Given the infrastructure we built to support the transposition function, we see integration of signal processing functions like convolution and the fast Fourier Transform as a clear next step.
+We learned how to define matrices and make syntax design choices for LabMat.

+### Duncan Learning Goals Reflection

+I was able to achieve some of my learning goals through this project.
+Namely, my understanding of language interpreters grew substantially, due to both realizing the merits of LabMat's implementation and becoming aware of its downfalls relative to other language interpreters.
+I also grew my confidence in writing C code, especially through this project's abundant use of pointers to heap-allocated data, `enum`s, and function pointers.

+This project, however, made no use of any synchronization, so I did not achieve my learning goal of learning more about threading.
+I had also hoped that this project would improve my knowledge of mathematical theory relevant to signal processing, but that was not achieved within the bounds of the MVP.
+Having seen a peer in a different class dive into the implementation of the cross-correlation function to find that, under the hood, it can be implemented in better-than-quadratic time (as would be achieved with a naive implementation) using a theorem invoking the Fourier Transform, I realized this was the kind of learning I was hoping this project would provide.

+Though not all of my learning goals were achieved, I sufficiently challenged myself in this project and saw growth in SoftSys-relevant skills.

+### Junwon Learning Goals Reflection

 We are happy that we got to the point where we could perform basic arithmetics on both numbers and matrices.
 We learned how to define matrices and make syntax design choices for LabMat.
 We also learned how interpreted languages are operated with tree structures.

-However, we didn't get to define signal processing functions with our LabMat.
-We spent too much time making basic functions for matrices and implementing arithmetic functions in LabMat that we didn't get to create syntax for signal processing functions like convolution and Fourier Transform.
-We know that if we had more time then we could've defined functions in LabMat that perform signal processing functions.

 ## Resources

-We have read documentations for some functions in MATLAB and Python to compare how they operate differently, along with other resources to create mpc abstract syntax tree builder:
+Following is the initial list of resources we outlined, with the bolded items having proved the most useful:

 * Numpy documentation
 * MATLAB documentation
 * Language interpreter resources: https://aosabook.org/en/500L/a-python-interpreter-written-in-python.html \[This and other similar resources on the Python interpreter will be helpful references on interpreter design and implementation\]
-* http://www.buildyourownlisp.com/ \[from Duncan’s first SoftSys project\] https://www.gnu.org/software/octave/index \[Octave is an open-source IDE + programming language that borrows heavily from MATLAB, so it can be used as a reference for how to implement the MATLAB-like features we are desiring\]
+* **http://www.buildyourownlisp.com/ \[from Duncan’s first SoftSys project\]** https://www.gnu.org/software/octave/index \[Octave is an open-source IDE + programming language that borrows heavily from MATLAB, so it can be used as a reference for how to implement the MATLAB-like features we are desiring\]
-* Sestoft, Peter.
+* **Sestoft, Peter.
 Programming Language Concepts.
 Springer London, 2012.
-EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=edshlc&AN=edshlc.013282898.7&site=eds-live.
+EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=edshlc&AN=edshlc.013282898.7&site=eds-live.**
-* Lee, Kent D. ..author.
+* **Lee, Kent D. ..author.
 Foundations of Programming Languages.
 2014.
-EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=edshlc&AN=edshlc.014293420.8&site=eds-live.
+EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=edshlc&AN=edshlc.014293420.8&site=eds-live.**
 * Cache/Memory efficiency in matrix operation https://people.eecs.berkeley.edu/~demmel/cs267_Spr99/Lectures/Lect_02_1999b.pdf
 * https://cs.brown.edu/courses/cs033/lecture/18cacheX.pdf